Today’s Topic: How to Face Problems in Sport

 Taking it One Day of Effort At a Time

-I kept doing that, I did that for seven years.
-It wasn’t so difficult after I’d gotten those first couple of semesters down then I went to grad school and was like, “This is hard and I know I can do it.”
-I’m like, “Yeah,” I could either call her and say I’m going to quit.
-I actually tried to quit six weeks before I finished, I had that same, “It’s too hard I can’t do it.”
+I kept doing that.
+I did that for seven years.
+It wasn’t so difficult after I’d gotten those first couple of semesters down.
+Then I went to grad school and my attitude shifted.
+It was hard, but I knew I could do it.
+I could have called my friend to tell her I wanted to quit.
+I actually tried to quit six weeks before I finished.

 Being Stuck in the Mindset

-I mean, not any of you who are biology experts are going to say, “No, not quite,” but here’s how it’s like a muscle.
-If you’re doing conditioning and you’re trying to build muscle.
-Let’s say you’re doing pull ups.
-You start doing pull ups and you feel strong.
+Here’s how it’s like a muscle: if you’re doing conditioning and you’re trying to build muscle, let’s say you’re doing pull ups – you start doing pull ups and you feel strong.
 Afterward, you start to feel a little weaker.

-The fatigue starts to kick in and then you get to the point where you’re like, “Oh my gosh, I don’t …” and you’re shaking, you’re like, “I don’t know if I can do another one,” and then you push through and you’d get that next one done.
-After you get past the fatigue.
-After you get that negative thinking kicks in, it’s like, “Ah, this is too hard.”
-You do one more, it actually creates these little tears in your muscles which you might think like, “Oh no, that’s terrible.”
+The fatigue starts to kick in and then you get to the point where you don’t know if you can do another one, but then you push through and you’d get that next one done.
+After you get past the fatigue, after that negative thinking kicks in, it’s like, “Ah, this is too hard.”
+You do one more, and it actually creates these little tears in your muscles which you might think, “Oh no, that’s terrible.”

 You Have to Keep Going

-You don’t want to tear your muscles.
-But it’s these little microscopic tears in your muscles.
-But they then build back.
+You don’t want to tear your muscles, but they’re these little microscopic tears in your muscles and they build back.
 They repair even stronger than they were before and that is how muscle is built.
 If you just go up to the point that’s comfortable, you stay the same.
 You don’t actually get any stronger.
-You just stay the same.

 Every time that you hit that wall and you stop, you’re maintaining.
-If you want to improve, if you want to get smarter, if you want to get better at a skill, if you want to get stronger, you have to hit the wall and keep going one more.
+If you want to improve, if you want to get smarter, if you want to get better at a skill – if you want to get stronger, you have to hit the wall and keep going one more.
 You have to just go tomorrow.
-You have to just show up one more time for one more more pull up.
+You have to show up one more time for one more pull up.
 That’s what’s required.

-You put that next one day’s worth of effort into it and it’s like fireworks happen in your brain when you finally see the answer and you’re like, “I get it.
-Oh my gosh.”
+You put that next one day’s worth of effort into it and it’s like fireworks happen in your brain when you finally see the answer.
 What just happened in those moments is you literally got smarter.
 You became more intelligent.
-You became stronger when you get over that and do that one more pull up.
+You became stronger when you got over it and did that one more pull up.